brunokoga/Montevideo/ultimateMagic_dir/wordsOfPower/effectwords/acidWords.md

 Caustic Cloud (Acid)

-**School** conjuration (creation) [acid]; **Level** sorcerer/wizard 7, witch 6
+**School** conjuration (creation [acid]; **Level** sorcerer/wizard 7, witch 6

-**Duration** 1 round/level
+**Duration** 1 roun_dir/level

 **Saving Throw** Fortitude half; **Spell Resistance** no

 **Target Restrictions** _burst_

 A wordspell with this effect word creates a cloud of noxious green vapor that obscures vision.
-Creatures caught in the cloud take 1d6 points of acid damage per caster level (maximum 20d6) and are fatigued.
+Creatures caught in the cloud take 1d6 points of acid damage per caster level (maximum 20d6 and are fatigued.
 Creatures caught in the cloud receive a Fortitude save to halve the damage and to negate the fatigued effect.
 Creatures that remain in the cloud take a cumulative –2 penalty on the save each round they remain in the cloud, but spending just 1 round outside the cloud's area resets this penalty.
 Creatures in the cloud that are fatigued become exhausted on a failed saving throw.
-A strong wind, such as that created by a _ [gust of wind](spells/gustOfWind#_gust-of-wind)_, disperses this cloud immediately.
+A strong wind, such as that created by a _ [gust of wind](spell_dir/gustOfWind#_gust-of-wind_, disperses this cloud immediately.